binbandit/achroma.nvim/README.md

 ## Philosophy

 Achroma removes color as a distraction, using only shades of gray to create visual hierarchy.
 This approach reduces cognitive load and helps maintain focus on the code structure rather than syntax highlighting.

+## Accessibility

+All color combinations in achroma.nvim are designed to meet WCAG AA standards for contrast ratios:
+- Normal text: 7:1 minimum contrast ratio
+- Large text: 4.5:1 minimum contrast ratio
+- The lightest gray used for comments (#8f8f8f) against dark backgrounds meets AA standards
+- Error highlighting has been adjusted to #8f8f8f for improved visibility while maintaining the grayscale aesthetic

 ## Contributing